kermitt2/delft/doc/grobid.md

                         default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
+  --continuous-features-indices CONTINUOUS_FEATURES_INDICES
+                        Columns of the training file that hold numbers, given to a FEATURES architecture as numbers scaled to [0, 1] rather than as categories, the token being column 0, e.g. 20,21.
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
   --patience PATIENCE   patience, number of extra epochs to perform after the